• Skip to primary navigation

 Homemade Caesar Dressing Recipe (without anchovies)

 If you're a Caesar salad dressing fan, you are going to love this recipe!
 Made with capers instead of anchovies, this homemade dressing is easy to make and packed with flavor!
+Use this dressing on this crunchy Caesar salad for a side or main dish salad.

-5 from 4 votes
+5 from 5 votes

-Print Pin Rate
+Print Recipe Pin Recipe

-Course: Condiments, Salad Dressings, Spreads
+Course Condiments, Salad Dressings, Spreads

-Cuisine: Italian, Mediterranean
+Cuisine Italian, Mediterranean

-Servings: 10
+Servings 10

 Equipment